Mach1Studios/M1_OSC/README.md

 This command starts a Node.js server that listens to HMD rotation data on localhost:9900

 ### Run the demo with external OSC servers
-To start sending HMD data to an external server using OSC, use the following command:
+To start sending HMD data to an external OSC server, use the following command:

     npm run external-osc
 Then in another terminal run:

     npm run start

 This command will now send HMD data over OSC to the server specified in external_server.js.
-To change the server you send data to change lines 3 and 4 in **external_server.js**
+To change the OSC server/port change the variables on lines 3 and 4 in **external_server.js**

     const EXTERNAL_SERVER_ADDRESS = '192.168.1.215';
     const EXTERNAL_SERVER_ADDRESS_PORT = '9900';